(Photo: El_Sol / Flickr)The Republicans have finally found voter fraud, and in Ohio no less!

 But don’t be fooled by all of these laws, because they have absolutely nothing to do with combatting voter fraud, and have everything to do with keeping typically Democratic voters away from the polls.

 And, not surprisingly, these are all portions of the population that Democrats typically win, and Republicans typically lose.

 So this doesn’t have anything to do with stopping voter fraud.

 But don’t tell that to Republicans in Ohio and across the country, who to this day, are still positive that America is home to rampant cases of voter fraud, that, as Senator John McCain said in 2008, are “destroying the fabric of our democracy.”

-, the prosecutor’s office in Hamilton County, Ohio announced voter fraud charges against three people – including a nun.
+On Monday, the prosecutor’s office in Hamilton County, Ohio announced voter fraud charges against three people – including a nun.

 According the prosecutor’s office, the nun, Sister Marguerite Kloos, lived with Sister Rose Marie Hewitt until Hewitt’s death in October of 2012.
 Hewitt had requested an absentee ballot for the November election, and the ballot arrived in the mail just days after she died.
 Kloos allegedly filled it out, forged Hewitt’s signature, and mailed it back.